Women's Soccer Tips: Player Development for Girls’ and Women’s Soccer

 Head Coach ’96 Olympic Gold Medallist; ’99 World Champions

-In America, we have established through hard work, inspired play and success at the highest level, an expectation of excellence on the female side of the game.
+In America, we have established through hard work, inspired play and success at the highest level, an expectation of excellence on the female side of the game of soccer.
 During my term as US Women’s National Team coach, our motto was “win forever”.
 Some may consider such lofty goals as frivolous or unattainable.
 I prefer, however, to compare it to the Brazilian men, considered, by virtually all the experts, to be the best soccer team on the planet.
-The citizens of Brazil clearly want and expect their team to win every match and every competition and, therefore, the Brazilian male players must train to live up to those expectations.
+The citizens of Brazil clearly want and expect their team to win every soccer match and every competition and, therefore, the Brazilian male players must train to live up to those expectations.

-The expectations of American soccer fans should also be that the US Women win every game and every competition.
+The expectations of American soccer fans should also be that the US Women win every soccer game and every competition.
 To satisfy those goals, female soccer in America has to always be on its cutting edge.
 Constant evaluation, innovation and individual and collective pursuit of excellence must be a daily objection.

-This series of articles is to assist with player development and our ability to win forever.
+This series of articles is to assist with soccer player development and our ability to win forever.
 The following will look at our players as well as our soccer culture.
 I will review our challenges from a technical, tactical, physical and psychological aspect and hopefully encourage players, coaches, administrators and parents to all share and become part of the USA Women’s Soccer win forever vision.

 This document is intended to support all the directives from April Heinrichs, Womens National Team Head Coach and Technical Director.